 Actions and Deliverables:

-- Hold full-day anti-bias training sessions for senior leadership (vice-presidents, associate vice-presidents, vice provosts, deans, vice deans), completed in November 2018;
+- Hold full-day bias awareness training sessions for senior leadership (vice-presidents, associate vice-presidents, vice provosts, deans, vice deans), completed in November 2018;

 - Overall review of Gold College, the university’s academic leadership training program, which will incorporate an EDI lens across the curriculum, in progress;

-- Implementation of unconscious bias training for award adjudication committees (initiated fall 2018).
+- Implementation of bias awareness training for award adjudication committees (initiated fall 2018).